Skip navigation

 Your eye exam may include:

-• Dilating your eyes to allow a good view of the entire retina.
+• Dilating your eyes and using specialized equipment to allow a good view of the entire retina.
 Only an eye doctor can do this exam.

 • At times, special photographs of your retina may replace the dilated eye exam.
 This is called digital retinal photography.